 Facilitation is the process of leading the discussion of a group meeting in a manner that allows the group to be productive and achieve its objectives.
 The facilitator serves as a kind of "traffic cop" to guide the process of the discussion so that the discussion stays on track, achieves the defined meeting objectives, and maintains civility among the participants.

-Planners are often called upon to facilitate public meetings because the process of policymaking is often dependent on robust involvement of key stakeholders — residents, business people, property owners, and others.
+Planners are often called upon to facilitate public meetings because the process of policymaking is often dependent on the robust involvement of key stakeholders — residents, business people, property owners, and others.

 Yet facilitation skills are rarely if ever taught in planning school, even though I have found it is the most important skill I have as a planner.
 Not every planner must specialize in facilitation, but nearly every planner is called upon at some point to facilitate and is generally expected to have at least the basic skills to do so.

-Facilitation can be a daunting task, because often the participants in the meeting are in conflict, sometimes about matters that are controversial with very high stakes and long-term consequences.
-The facilitator must manage such discussions so that they are civil, productive, create positive momentum for the project, and support sustainable policy outcomes for the planning process.
+Facilitation can be a daunting task, because often the participants in the meeting conflict, sometimes about matters that are controversial with very high stakes and long-term consequences.
+The facilitator must manage such discussions so that they are civil, and productive, create positive momentum for the project, and support sustainable policy outcomes for the planning process.

 While facilitation is challenging, it can also be exciting and rewarding for the facilitator.
 There is immense satisfaction in successfully facilitating a meeting in which the participants have begun in conflict, disagreement, and mistrust, yet ended with broad agreement and enthusiasm about how the community can move forward in harmony.